 While there is a ballot initiative to be voted on November 5 to repeal SB1, poles show that initiative is losing by a large margin.
 Per the California ebudget, transportation spending by the state is projected to increase from approximately $6.6 billion in the current fiscal year to just under $8.2 billion in the 2019-20 fiscal year and increase to over $8.3 billion for the 2020-21 fiscal year.
 California has a long list of both deferred maintenance projects and new construction projects to help ease the transportation gridlock experienced by most of the state.

 Also adding to the construction totals, most cities. towns and municipalities are doing well financially with the strong economy.
 This will provide additional money for transportation infrastructure projects, bid on a local basis.

-With the increased spending there will be increased opportunities for contractor to move from the private arena to the public arena.
-This may be an opportunity for a construction company to grow, margins in the public arena are increasing and public construction will still be there when the private work drys up.
+With the increased spending there will be increased opportunities for a contractor to move from the private arena to the public arena.
+This may be an opportunity for a construction company to grow.
+Margins in the public arena are increasing and public construction will still be there when the private work drys up.
 As such, now may be a good time to enter the fray.
 Keep in mind though, public construction is a different animal than private construction and there will be a learning curve.
 So where to start?

 Caltrans jobs bidding. is a website that list all projects bidding in the state.
-A contractor can register and see all the upcoming bis and what type of license is required to bid on the project.
+A contractor can register and see all the upcoming bids and what type of license is required to bid on the project.
 Some advice:

 Most transportation infrastructure projects will require bid bonds as well as performance and payment bonds.
 Do yourself a favor, make sure you can qualify for the necessary bonding prior to spending time and money pursuing any public works projects.
-As surety bond only agency like Surety1 can help you get the bonding you need.
+A surety bond only agency like Surety1 can help you get the bonding you need.